-"Governor" shall mean those persons elected or appointed to sit on the Trust's Council of Governors.
+"Council of Governors" shall mean those persons elected or appointed to sit on the Trust's Council of Governors.

 "Monitor" is the previous name of the Independent Regulator for NHS Foundation Trusts.
 This changed to NHS Improvement on 1 April 2016.